gravitational/workshop/k8sprod.md

 ### Production Pattern: Sidecar For Rate and Connection Limiting

-In the previous example we have used a sidecar pattern - a special proxy local to the Pod, that adds additional logic to the service, such as error deteciton, TLS termination and other features.
+In the previous example we have used a sidecar pattern - a special proxy local to the Pod, that adds additional logic to the service, such as error detection, TLS termination and other features.

 Here is an example of sidecar nginx proxy that adds rate and connection limits: